soniah/blog/content/posts/2007-02-22-apt-translation-en_au.md

 tags:
   - Ubuntu
 ---
-On Ubuntu Edgy I notice that when I do an &#8216;apt-get update' I get
+On Ubuntu Edgy I notice that when I do an 'apt-get update' I get
 messages like this:

 <!--more-->